Values Based Leadership MBA Concentration

-Xavier University’s Williams College of Business is offering a Values-Based Leadership Concentration (VBL) in its MBA program, starting in spring semester, which begins January, 2013.
+Since the spring of 2013, Xavier University's Williams College of Business has offered a Values-Based Leadership Concentration (VBL) in its MBA program.

 Increasingly, organizations find they must have employees with a solid basis in ethics and governance-related training.
 Scandals of the recent past have made it harder for the public, and even a corporation's own employees, to trust organizations.
 VBL has its foundations in many disciplines, from leadership and values-based decision making to corporate social responsibility and sustainability.

-The program was proposed by Xavier’s Cintas Institute for Business Ethics, Williams College of Business, and by Ann Marie Tracey and Paul Fiorelli, both currently teaching legal studies and business ethics.
+The program was proposed by Xavier's Cintas Institute for Business Ethics, Williams College of Business, and by Ann Marie Tracey (retired) and Paul Fiorelli.
 VBL is cross-disciplinary, and will include faculty from across the disciplines of the Williams College of Business.

 A few other MBA programs offer courses in ethics, governance, sustainability, and leadership, but Xavier VBL's comprehensive approach sets a high standard for values-based leadership in the Catholic, Jesuit tradition.
 Students will become more proactive in developing strategies inclusive of all constituencies and stakeholders in the organization, the community, and the global environment.
 They will learn the best practices of others and network with peers and senior executives from the community.

-Xavier University’s Williams College of Business educates students of business, enabling them to improve organizations and society, consistent with the Jesuit tradition.
-For more information, call 513-745-3525 or email firstname.lastname@example.org
+Xavier University's Williams College of Business educates students of business, enabling them to improve organizations and society, consistent with the Jesuit tradition.
+For more information, contact Professor Fiorelli at 513-745-2050 or email firstname.lastname@example.org.